 James Bond, known as Agent 007, is a fictional spy character created by the British author Ian Fleming.
 He is a British icon, renowned for his escapades, peerless courage, and success with women.
 James Bond is also a movie franchise worth billions.
 Film companies know that they can rely on the fame of James Bond to lure in audiences, and so continue to produce films for financial gain.

+Many of the recent Bond products, whether they be film or literary, have been critically acclaimed.
+The Telegraph even called Kingsley Amis' Bond book, published under a pseudonym, the best Bond story since Ian Fleming.
 The financial success of the James Bond films is in many ways unpredictable.
 A James Bond film does not ensure financial reward.
 The two highest grossing James Bond films, Skyfall and Thunderball, were produced nearly 50 years apart.

+[P1] Bond movies are extremely lucrative.
+[P2] The movies are produced simply to make money.
 [P3] The character of Bond has no inherent 'soul' - it doesn't matter who he is.